 …grow?

-I actually introduced this lesson when we were out on a nature walk earlier in the day.
-I was able to stop for a moment at a patch of newly “sprouted” grass and a few small rocks.
-I asked him the questions above and we talked more about living and non-living as we walked along the trail.
-During the actual lesson, we took a closer look at our kidney bean sprout.
-We “planted” this bean in a mason jar as an observational experiment.
-Nothing is easier to grab a child’s attention.
-I highly recommend the exercise.
-In fact, I ordered a Root-Vue Farm because my boys were so enthralled in the process.
+I introduced this lesson when we were out on a nature walk earlier in the day.
+I could stop at a patch of newly “sprouted” grass and a few small rocks.
+I asked him the questions above, and we talked more about living and non-living as we walked along the trail.

-This first round was fairly simple for my son.
-So, next time around, I need to mix in a couple of tough ones.
-He actually questioned the car because “it gets fuel, mama, and it moves.”
+This first round was reasonably simple for my son.
+So, next time, I need to mix a couple of tough ones.
+He questioned the car because “it gets fuel, mama, and it moves.”
 Yup, it does.
-I am excited to love onto Plant/Animal and Vertebrates/Invertebrates soon.
+I am excited to love Plants/Animals and Vertebrates/Invertebrates soon.

 I hope you enjoyed this post.
 Please leave a comment, I love hearing from you!